barrymister/resume/index.md

 ## Work Experience Summary

-Experienced Systems Engineer and Technical Consultant with over 20 years of expertise in IT infrastructure, cloud services, and data center operations.
-Proven ability to design, deploy, and manage enterprise systems across diverse industries, including government, healthcare, and private sectors.
-Skilled in virtualization, automation, and cloud-native technologies, with a strong focus on process optimization, system reliability, and team leadership.
+Dynamic Principal Engineer and Web Developer, with over 20 years of experience in IT infrastructure, cloud services, and web development.
+Demonstrated success in designing, deploying, and managing enterprise systems across government, healthcare, and private sectors.
+Proficient in virtualization, automation, and cloud-native technologies, with hands-on expertise in full-stack web development using modern frameworks.
+Known for driving process optimization, system reliability, and team leadership, with a forward-looking goal of leading innovative engineering projects and scalable web solutions.

 ## Skills